Nūrjan Ältaev: Political positions

 Ältaev is viewed according to numerous figures and analysts to be a right-wing populist with Kazakh nationalist sentiments.

-Russophobia
+Russia

 Since becoming more active in politics, Ältaev has increasingly spoken out against Russian nationalists as well as the use of Russian language in Kazakhstan.

 In an interview to Govorit Mosvka radio station, Ältaev accused of Russians speaking offensively against the Kazakhs, adding that the controversies sometimes happen in around the state of alcoholic intoxication although adding that interethnic conflicts should be dealt by law enforcement.

 In August 2021, Ältaev published a video from where he threatened Russian lawmakers to be "put in the steppe".